abstractiondev/AzureWebFarm/README.md

 1. Create a new MVC4 website in Visual Studio using the blank template and delete the Global.asax.cs, Global.asax, Web.config and Views/Web.config files.
 2. Install-Package AzureWebFarm
 3. (optional) use ReSharper (or similar) to change the namespaces to match your assembly namespace
+4. Ensure App.Config is marked as Content and all the files in the StartUp folder are marked Copy Always
-4. Create a cloud project with the website as a web role
+5. Create a cloud project with the website as a web role
-5. Look in the packages/AzureWebFarm/tools/ExampleConfigs folder to see example values to put in the .csdef and .cscfg files for it to work
+6. Look in the packages/AzureWebFarm/tools/ExampleConfigs folder to see example values to put in the .csdef and .cscfg files for it to work
-6. Look in the packages/AzureWebFarm/tools/AdminConsole folder to run the AdminConsole.exe console application to configure your web farm
+7. Look in the packages/AzureWebFarm/tools/AdminConsole folder to run the AdminConsole.exe console application to configure your web farm

 ## Contributions ##
 If you would like to contribute to this project then feel free to communicate with myself via Twitter [@robdmoore](http://twitter.com/robdmoore) or alternatively send a pull request.